GadzeFinance/etherfi-sync-clientv2/README.md

 	"IPFS_GATEWAY": (ask it to ether.fi team),
 	"BIDDER": (your node operator wallet),
-	"OUTPUT_LOCATION": (the path you want to download the keys to), "PRIVATE_KEYS_FILE_LOCATION": (the path to your `privateEtherfiKeystore-….json`), "PASSWORD": (the passwd you used when generating the above keys via etherfi-desktop-app) }
+	"OUTPUT_LOCATION": (the path you want to download the keys to), "PRIVATE_KEYS_FILE_LOCATION": (the path to your `privateEtherfiKeystore-….json`),
+	"PASSWORD": (the passwd you used when generating the private keys via etherfi-desktop-app) }
 ```